 If you decided to invest Rs.54,000 in a fixed deposit account at the rate of 7% for 10 years, you will be able to accumulate a sum of Rs.
 1,08,521, given that the principal amount remains the same (which needn’t be the case).
 On the other hand, if you continue to buy cigarettes that are experiencing a steady price rise of 10% every year, you will end up spending an amount north of Rs.50 lakhs in 30 years!

 Diseases like cardiovascular disease, tuberculosis, cancer and respiratory diseases burns a huge hole in your pocket.
 According to Ministry of Health & Family Welfare Government of India, these diseases cost Rs.
 84,382.37 for men and Rs.
 17,051.89 for women approximately.

-Another way of thinking about how smoking is hurting your pocket is to think about higher premiums charged by insurance companies.
-Insurance companies don't like smokers simply because they are at a higher risk of succumbing to a disease.
-A smoker is charged 10-15% higher than a non-smoker for term life insurance.
+Another way of thinking about how smoking is hurting your pocket is to think about higher premiums charged by health insurance companies.
+The premium for smokers is higher because they are at a higher risk of succumbing to a disease.
 Lying about smoking is not an option because if the insurer finds out about the insured's smoking habit, claim settlement will be denied.
 This may leave the individual's family staring at a financial crisis.
 Furthermore, medical costs see almost a 15% annual inflation.
-This means that a smoker will have to spend almost Rs.25 lakhs over a period of 30 years.